Entegris (ENTG)

 7. Operating Margin

-Looking at the trend in its profitability, Entegris’s operating margin decreased by 7.6 percentage points over the last five years.
+Analyzing the trend in its profitability, Entegris’s operating margin decreased by 9.7 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-In Q3, Entegris generated an operating margin profit margin of 15.2%, down 1.7 percentage points year on year.
-Since Entegris’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, R&D, and administrative overhead expenses.
+This quarter, Entegris generated an operating margin profit margin of 12.7%, down 4.9 percentage points year on year.
+Since Entegris’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 8. Earnings Per Share